netbox-community/netbox-plugin-tutorial/tutorial/step10-graphql-api.md

 ## Create the Object Types

 Subclass `NetBoxObjectType` to create two object type classes, one for each of our models.
 Just like with the REST API serilizers, create a child `Meta` class on each defining its `model` and `fields`.
-However, instead of explicitly listing each supported field, in our case we can use the special value `__all__` to indicate that we want to include all available model fields.
+However, instead of explicitly listing each field by name, in our case we can use the special value `__all__` to indicate that we want to include all available model fields.
 Additionally, declare `filterset_class` on `AccessListRuleType` to attach the filter set.

 ```python
 class AccessListType(NetBoxObjectType):